Theatre Accessibility

 Courtesy Wheelchair

-PlayMakers has a wheelchair on site and available for patron use.
+PlayMakers has a wheelchair on site and available for patron use at no extra cost.
 Please call House Management to make a reservation (919.962.7529), or find a PlayMakers staff member when you arrive at the theatre.

 Restrooms